-New Roots Inc. was formed by five residents of West Louisville, Kentucky, a USDA-designated food desert, in May of 2009 with the support of some members of the West Chestnut Street Baptist Church and the Concerned Association of Russell Resident, a neighborhood association aiming to address the long-term sustainability of the Russel Neighborhood in Louisville, Kentucky.
+New Roots Inc. was formed by five residents of West Louisville, Kentucky, a USDA-designated food desert,2 in May of 2009 with the support of some members of the West Chestnut Street Baptist Church and the Concerned Association of Russell Resident, a neighborhood association aiming to address the long-term sustainability of the Russel Neighborhood in Louisville, Kentucky.
 Three of the initial founders self-identified as African Americans.
 Karyn Moskowitz, who identifies herself as ethnically Jewish, is currently the executive director of New Roots Inc. All founders had roots in community organizing.
 New Roots Inc. officially became a 501(c)3 nonprofit organization at the end of 2010.

-While working as a community organizer for the Community Farm Alliance (CFA) in Lousiville, Kentucky, and before she became part of New Roots Inc., Karyn Moskowitz had the opportunity to meet with staff and volunteers of a Cleveland, Ohio, initiative called City Fresh.
-City Fresh is a program offering preordered fresh food boxes (e.g., a share is a box of produce that could feed a family of two to five people, depending on the share size) at discounted prices for limited-income families located in food deserts.
-Share pick-up locations (Fresh Stops) are set up at institutions within the communities served by City Fresh (e.g., churches, schools).
-Karyn Moskowitz brought the idea back to her community and received the support of other community members, including the leaders of community churches.
+While working as a community organizer for the Community Farm Alliance (CFA) in Louisville, Kentucky, and before she became part of New Roots Inc., Karyn Moskowitz had the opportunity to meet with staff and volunteers of a Cleveland, Ohio, initiative called City Fresh.
+City Fresh3 is a program offering preordered fresh food boxes (e.g., a share is a box of produce that could feed a family of two to five people, depending on the share size) at discounted prices for limited-income families located in food deserts.
+Share pick-up locations (Fresh Stops) are set up at institutions within the community and received the support of other community members, including the leaders of community churches.
 The City Fresh model was slightly modified to fit the needs and resources available in the Louisville area.
 New Roots Inc. set up FSM only in areas identified as food deserts by the U.S. Department of Agriculture.
 Additionally, no large investments were made to handle the logistics of food distribution.
 Finally, New Roots Inc. decided to invest in the human and social capital of the communities being served by the FSM through leadership development and education.

-&lt;sup>1 Financial sustainability for a nonprofit is defined as its ability or flexibility to maintain or expand services within the organization while developing resilience to occasional economic shocks in the short-term (Sontag-Padilla, Staplefoote, and Gonzalez-Morganti, 2012).
+1 Financial sustainability for a nonprofit is defined as its ability or flexibility to maintain or expand services within the organization while developing resilience to occasional economic shocks in the short-term (Sontag-Padilla, Staplefoote, and Gonzalez-Morganti, 2012).

-&lt;sup>2 USDA defines food desserts as low-income census tracts (i.e., county subdivision containing between 1,000 and 4,000 people) with a large percentage of the population (i.e., 500 and/or 33% of the tract population) having low access to supermarkets and large grocery stores (i.e., living more than 1 mile from a supermarket or large grocery store in urban areas) (Dutko, Ver Ploeg, and Farrigan, 2012).
+2 USDA defines food desserts as low-income census tracts (i.e., county subdivision containing between 1,000 and 4,000 people) with a large percentage of the population (i.e., 500 and/or 33% of the tract population) having low access to supermarkets and large grocery stores (i.e., living more than 1 mile from a supermarket or large grocery store in urban areas) (Dutko, Ver Ploeg, and Farrigan, 2012).

-&lt;sup>3 https://cityfresh.org/
+3 https://cityfresh.org/